 “These findings do not support this treatment for patients with symptomatic knee osteoarthritis,” the authors write.

 For more details and to read the full study, please visit the For The Media website.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 Embed the JAMA Report video: Copy and paste the link below to embed the related JAMA Report video on your website.

-CHICAGO (October 3, 2017) – The JAMA Network will launch a new online general medical journal, JAMA Network Open, in early 2018.
+CHICAGO (October 3, 2017) – The JAMA Network will launch a new online general medical journal, JAMA Network Open, in 2018.
 The new journal will publish peer-reviewed fully open access clinical research across all medical disciplines.
 Open access is free, immediate, online availability of research articles that permits others to access, read, and re-use the content.
-The…
+The weekly…